Barrychen825/chen-portfolio/final_project.md

   **Outline and sketches:**
-  Start with COVID-19 story, showing how fast it is spreading across the world
-  Present the spreading of COVID-19 in a GIF, preferably.
-  Emphasize that N95 can filter out 95% of particles in the air so it significantly lowers the chance of wearer being infected by any droplet infection disease like COVID-19 and influenza.
-  Put in a connection sentence linking COVID-19 to PM2.5 (ie. Besides epidemics, which seem quite deviated from our daily life, N95 also protects you from something that you will encounter everyday.
-The PM2.5)
+  Start with annual extra spending on health due to PM2.5
-  Explain what is PM2.5, using picture if possible.
+  Explain what is PM2.5 and explain PM2.5 effects on body, using pictures.
+  Present PM2.5 concentration across US
   Use Beeswarm graph to show PM2.5 level in Pittsburgh through 2019.
 (Data visualization)
   ![data2](beesworm_sketch.png)
-  Present the annal extra spending due to PM2.5 Present N95 respirator, emphasizing its ability to filter out PM2.5 particles.
+  Connection sentence: Although PM2.5 will significantly affect your health condition, it is a long term influence with barely identifiable traits at present.
+There are other "small" things that can destroy your health in a short time.
+  Present COVID-19 story, showing how fast it is spreading across the world
+  Present the spreading of COVID-19 in a GIF, preferably.
+  Connecting sentence: On the other hand, influenza has been spreading through US over the past few months and has caused 13 million illness, and about 6600 influenza related death.
+  Present spreading of influenza through US via GIF
+  Connecting sentence: If people have worn respirator through winter, both diseases would have infected much fewer people.
+  Emphasize that N95 can filter out 95% of particles in the air so it significantly lowers the chance of wearer being infected by any droplet infection disease like COVID-19 and influenza.

   **Data:**